jinksto/Raspbian_Citrix/README.md

 ###### Go!
 1. From the desktop open your web browser and go to your F5 login portal.
-1. Login as you normall would
+1. Login as you normally would
 1. Click the device you want to open
 1. Doubleclick the downloaded `launch.ica`